 The SAST that completely adheres to the necessities set forth will recognize problems existing in the code more accurately.
-It will also permit you to make expenditures on fewer resources on localization and vulnerability removal.
+It will also permit you to make expenditures on fewer resources for localization and vulnerability removal.

-SAST executes best for identifying errors in the strings of code but is not very efficient for spotting the flaws in the data stream.
+SAST scan executes best for identifying errors in the strings of code but is not very efficient for spotting the flaws in the data stream.

 So far you have got a proper understanding of what SAST is; its myths and reality checks; and the advantages of implementing SAST in your organization.
 You are required to execute it to strengthen your security.
 Bugs and vulnerabilities in software under development comprise bigger security problems.
-The SAST application allows risk mitigation without inviting third-party experts.
+The Static application allows risk mitigation without inviting third-party experts.